AztecProtocol/aztec-packages/docs/docs/concepts/foundation/accounts/authwit.md

 This flow makes it rather simple for the application developer to implement the deposit function, but does not come without its downsides.

-One main downside, which births a bunch of other issues, is that the user needs to sign two transactions to make the deposit - first the `approve` and then the `deposit`.
+One main downside, which births a bunch of other issues, is that the user needs to send two transactions to make the deposit - first the `approve` and then the `deposit`.

 To limit the annoyance for return-users, some front-ends will use the `approve` function with an infinite amount, which means that the user will only has to sign the `approve` transaction once, and every future `deposit` with then use some of that "allowance" to transfer funds from the user's account to the protocol's account.